routegy/routegy-docs/app/docs/how-to/capture-rating-review-feedback.md

 ### Upvote/Downvote

-This schema snippet would capture a mutually exclusive choice.
+This pattern snippet would capture a mutually exclusive choice.

 ```yaml
 type: object